Is an Italian Greyhound right for you? Take our quiz and find out.

 Do you currently have or plan to have children in your home under 5?

 Please consider the Italian Greyhound temperament and the happiness of your future pet before bringing an Italian Greyhound into a home that has or will have young children.
 Italian Greyhounds are a sensitive breed and do not do well with grabby or active children.
 Almost all our surrenders are from families with young children.
 At best, Italian Greyhounds will shy or run away from young children.
 At worst, they will become fearful and could bite if they feel threatened.
-Italian Greyhounds also require a lot of time, patience and monitoring to maintain their house training.
+Italian Greyhounds also require a lot of time, patience, and monitoring to maintain their housetraining.
 These are qualities many parents cannot devote to their pet because they are busy with their family and careers.
 Please see our IGs and Children page for further information.